rxv3774/WebCheckers/docs/DesignDoc.md

 > and the results of the testing._

 ### Acceptance Testing
+Up until now, we have completed and passed all necessary acceptance criteria tests besides one for the first two user stories.
+In user story number two, we have had trouble pulling players into a game once a match up has been requested by the opposite player.
 > _Report on the number of user stories that have passed all their
 > acceptance criteria tests, the number that have some acceptance
 > criteria tests failing, and the number of user stories that